drips-network/docs/docs/the-protocol/advanced/account-metadata.md

 ### Adding Account Metadata

 Associating metadata with an account is simple.
-After [creating an NFTDriverClient][is], your app can call `NFTDriverClient.emitAccountMetadata`:
+After creating an NFTDriverClient, your app can call `NFTDriverClient.emitAccountMetadata`:

 ```